vendruscolo-lab/ab42-kinetic-ensemble/README.md

 - `msm-vampe-hyperpar.ipynb`: Hyperparameter search code, can be run with [`papermill`](https://papermill.readthedocs.io/en/latest/) and the `env-tf.yml` environment.
 - `msm-vampe-training.ipynb`: Training code, can be run with [`papermill`](https://papermill.readthedocs.io/en/latest/) and the `env-tf.yml` environment.
-- `msm-vampe-model-analysis.ipynb`: Simple post-processing of the trained models, includes calculation of the CK-test and the implied timescales.
+- `msm-vampe-convergence.ipynb`: Simple convergence test using subsets of the trajectory data with the trained models.
 Run with the `env-tf.yml` environment.
 - `msm-vampe-analysis.ipynb`: Full analysis and plots of the ensemble, run with the `env-analysis.yml` environment.
 - `model.py`: The neural network model code.
+- `data.py`: The data generators and handlers without any tensorflow related code, for `msm-vampe-analysis.ipynb`.